facelessuser/coloraide/docs/src/markdown/interpolation.md

 `#!color lch(85% 85 805)`.
 Below we will demonstrate each of the different hue evaluations.
 To learn more, check out the [CSS level 4 specification](https://drafts.csswg.org/css-color-4/#hue-interpolation) which describes each one.

+/// note | Hue Specified
+The `specified` fix-up was at one time specified in the CSS Color Level 4 specification, but is no longer mentioned there.
+While CSS no longer supports this hue fix-up, we still do. `specified` simply does not apply any hue fix-up and will use hues as _specified_, hence the name.
+///

 /// tip | Interpolating Multiple Colors
 The algorithm has been tweaked in order to calculate fix-ups of multiple hues such that they are all relative to each other.
 This is a requirement for interpolation methods that use cubic splines that evaluate many hues at the